 How do we spend this at John Betts School?

 It is for schools to decide how the Pupil Premium is spent, since they are best placed to assess what additional provision should be made for the individual pupils for whom they are responsible.
 Schools have the freedom to spend the Premium, which is additional to the underlying schools budget, in a way they think will best support the raising of attainment for the most vulnerable pupils.

 We are committed to ensuring that every pupil does the very best they can.
 We consider that all members of our school community are committed to raising standards and narrowing attainment gaps for our pupils.

 We seek to ensure that teaching and learning opportunities meet the needs of all the pupils and that appropriate provision is made for pupils who belong to vulnerable groups, this includes ensuring that the needs of socially disadvantaged pupils are adequately assessed and addressed.

 How do we track the progress to make sure that our spending makes a difference?

 We monitor the progress of our children entitled to pupil premium funding extra-closely to ensure that we are spending our money wisely.
 We use our own data systems alongside local authority information and national sources of information such as Analyse School Performance (ASP) and Ofsted.

 What are we doing this year?

-At John Betts we believe that ensuring our teachers are appropriately qualified, highly trained, motivated and caring individuals -and that our support staff are provided with the best professional development opportunities - is pivotal to providing every child with the best opportunity to succeed.
-In addition, for the year 2018/19 we will be allocating pupil premium funds in the following ways:
+At John Betts we believe that ensuring our teachers are appropriately qualified, highly trained, motivated and caring individuals -and that our support staff are provided with the best professional development opportunities- is pivotal to providing every child with the best opportunity to succeed.

 How do we check our methods are successful?